 Egyptian maus do not have any breed-specific health problems.
-You should ensure that your cat gets all of the usual well-cat checkups, preventative immunizations and treatments, and monitoring for any health concerns.
+Ensure that your cat gets all of the usual well-cat checkups, preventative immunizations and treatments, and monitoring for any health concerns.
 Keeping your cat indoors will help avoid infections spread by other animals and injuries from fights.
 Spaying or neutering is recommended for any cat that is not bred.

 Diet and Nutrition

-The Egyptian mau doesn't have any breed-specific nutritional needs, but it is important to understand how much and what a cat should eat.
-They like to eat just a few bites at a time throughout the day, so many cats are free-feeders with dry food left out all day long.
+The Egyptian mau does not have any breed-specific nutritional needs, but it is important to understand how much and what a cat should eat.
+It likes to eat just a few bites at a time throughout the day, you can allow it to be a free-feeder with dry food left out all day long.
 You can provide wet food at specific times in small quantities.